Last Updated on December 1, 2023 by Louisa

 If you’re a parent who is exhausted from the process of nursing your toddler late at night, then Nursies When The Sun Shines is the book for you.

-With gorgeous watercolour illustrations and a sweet lullaby story to help young children understand the concept of night and day, this book is perfect for toddlers trying to sleep.
+With gorgeous watercolor illustrations by Fine Artist, Sara Burrier, and a sweet lullaby story to help young children understand the concept of night and day, this book is perfect for toddlers trying to sleep.

 It follows the story of a toddler who wakes up at night for “nursies” but mom shows her it’s dark outside and nurses are only for daytime.
 When the sun casts through the window, the toddler knows it’s time for nurses.

-The aim of this book is to facilitate communication between parent and toddler and make the process of night weaning as easy as possible.
+The aim of this book is to facilitate communication between parents and toddlers and make the process of night weaning as easy as possible.

 5. Bye-Bye Nah-Nahs: A Weaning Book – Rosamond Rice